msanatan/msanatan.github.io/source/about/index.md

 ---
 title: About
 date: 2017-10-31 18:32:15
+updated: 2019-01-14 23:50:00
 ---

-My name Marcus Sanatan, a game and web developer based in Trinidad and Tobago.
-The things that grab my interest and will most likely blog about (in no particular order) are:
+Hi!
+I'm Marcus Sanatan, a web and game developer from Trinidad and Tobago.
+The things that grab my interest and will most likely blog about are (in no particular order):

-* Game Development (mostly with Phaser)
+* Game Development (Phaser, Kontra and Godot)
-* Front-end Development with React
+* Front-end Development with Vue.js
-* Mobile Development with React Native
+* Mobile Development with Flutter
+* Back-end Development with Go and Python
 * Caribbean Development
-* Open Data
-* Open Source Software
 * Puppies - I actually don't blog about them but who doesn't love them?

-I help out with ClickToStart, a non-profit digital literacy organisation in Trinidad and Tobago, teaching an introductory programming class using Python and some basics with Pygame.
+I also write for another blog, [Stack Abuse](https://stackabuse.com/author/marcus/).
+Those articles are pretty much programming tutorials, with Python as my language of choice.

-Unless otherwise mentioned, all views expressed on this website do not represent the views of my employer or any organisation I am affiliated with.
+Unless otherwise mentioned, all views expressed on this website are my own and do not represent the views of my employer or any organisation I am affiliated with.